 Awesome!
 Now you’re ready to publish a landing page.
 To achieve this just go back to the builder, click on the Publish button and select WordPress.

-A similar message should appear and you will be able to click on Push page to WordPress.
+A similar message should appear and you will be able to click on Send to WordPress.